I'm going into 2017 tired.

 Sometimes I feel energised.

-Sometimes all I need is for Steve to take Matilda to the park without me.
-Sometimes all I need is one of Matilda's monthly visits to our neighbour (which I feel very lucky to have).
+Sometimes all I need is for Steve to take MM to the park without me.
+Sometimes all I need is one of MM's monthly visits to our neighbour (which I feel very lucky to have).
 Sometimes all I need is my book group or coffee with a friend.

 But today, right now, the long, dark days of January are looming and we have nothing in the calendar; I can't find a pilates class at a time or location which works for my family; I can't figure out how I'm going to get to the cinema to see that Emma Stone film; I've run out of creative craft ideas for toddlers; and I can't remember when my daughter last slept through the night.